 - slowing down of thoughts and actions

 - increased somatic complaints – fatigue, pain etc.

 - being reckless or taking unnecessary risks (e.g. driving fast or dangerously)

 - increasing drug and alcohol use

 At Gladstones we approach the treatment of severe depression in an integrated, holistic manner.
-Our therapeutic team is comprised of doctors, psychotherapists, psychiatrists, nutritionists, bodywork specialists and alternative therapists who work collaboratively to design a customised program for each and every client.
+Our therapeutic team is comprised of doctors, psychotherapists, psychiatrists, nutritionists, bodywork specialists and alternative therapists who work collaboratively to design a customized program for each and every client.

 Our programs encompass both medical and psychological components, and we do not discount the role of anti-depressants in treating this condition.
 Gladstones will work with your current medical practitioner to ensure continuing care and proper supervision of your condition is maintained.